Green-Software-Foundation/if-eco-ci-plugin/README.md

 ## Usage

 To run the `EcoCI` plugin, an instance of `ExecutePlugin` must be created.
-Then, the plugin's `execute()` method can be called, passing required arguments to it.
+Then, the plugin's `execute()` method can be called, passing the required arguments to it.

 This is how you could run the model in Typescript: